How to Manage Projects in Microsoft Dynamics 365 Finance and Empower Your Entire Project Organization

 Project-Driven Business Needs in the Digital Age

-The core of D365 Finance offers the Project Operations module that serves as a solid financial foundation for managing project-related work.
+D365 Finance includes Project management and accounting capabilities that provide a financial foundation for managing project-related work.
 Depending on how you deploy it, Project Operations will provide different levels of capabilities.
 For the purpose of this article, we will focus on the module inside D365 Finance, called Project Management & Accounting.

-• Project Types: It supports various project types, including Fixed Price, where a lump sum is billed for a specific scope of work, and Time & Material, which invoices customers based on hours and resources used.
+• Project Setup & Project Types: It supports various project types, including Fixed Price, where a lump sum is billed for a specific scope of work, and Time & Material, which invoices customers based on hours and resources used.
 It also allows for Internal and Investment projects.

 • Financial & Cost Tracking: The module helps manage labor costs, material transactions, and expenses.
 Project costs can be tracked against a budget, ensuring that financial data is centrally located within the ERP.